Jan 25, 2015

 While going viral should never be the objective of your video marketing campaign (never ever!), the term itself has seemed to have taken off this year, exploded even…

 Eek…Well, if that’s the case then you best get to grips with the best practices for ensuring your video marketing campaigns smash your objectives and propel your social media forward.
-Below we reveal some of our favourite tips to help you create compelling, inspiring and actionable online videos.
+Below we reveal some of our favorite tips to help you create compelling, inspiring and actionable online videos.

 There is a heap of sales clutter on the Internet that is actively annoying and repelling your customers.
 Don’t let your brand be that guy – instead, your video should be centred around the story and not the sale.
 Remember: the same rules that apply for written content marketing apply for video marketing – concentrate on the value you’re providing for your customers.